 Here’s what Green had to say about recreating the voice.

 We have a Donald Pleasence soundalike.
 Because obviously he's no longer with us, but having someone that could mimic his voice was a fun challenge.
 And we nailed it, I think.
 If I do say so myself.
 And then there's a couple other [nods to the past films].
 There's a vocal cameo you may or may not notice till the end credits.

 It would seem that the Dr. Loomis voice might be used on a recording, perhaps related to the evidence and case files for Michael Myers, since this sequel takes place so many years after the original.
 Short of completely recreating the late actor digitally, like Disney did with Grand Moff Tarkin in Rogue One: A Star Wars Story, It’s only fitting to be able to include a cameo like this in what might be the biggest piece of the original Halloween left behind in this movie.

-Halloween sees James Lee Curtis return to her iconic role as Laurie Strode, who comes to her final confrontation with Michael Myers, the masked figure who has haunted her since she narrowly escaped his killing spree on Halloween night four decades ago.
+Halloween sees Jamie Lee Curtis return to her iconic role as Laurie Strode, who comes to her final confrontation with Michael Myers, the masked figure who has haunted her since she narrowly escaped his killing spree on Halloween night four decades ago.
 The film also stars Judy Green (Ant-Man, Jurassic World), Andi Matichak (Replicate, Orange is the New Black), Will Patton (Armageddon), and Virginia Gardner (Runaways), with Nick Castle (Escape From New York) returning as Michael Myers.
 The film is directed by David Gordon Green.